How to Plan the Ultimate Road Trip Across the USA

 Although we all wish we had infinite time to travel that’s not the case for the majority of us.
 The first step in planning your ultimate road trip is to determine how long you have.
 One week, two weeks, a month or have you got a few months to play with?
 Knowing how long you have will allow you to plan the best and most realistic route.

 I recommend leaving at least three weeks to get from one side to the other.
 This will give you a couple of nights in most major stops if taking the Southern route.
 I spent five weeks.
 Three weeks from west to east, one week south to north, then rushed back over a week.
 Even in this amount of time, we missed some places we wanted to see.

 Next, what’s your budget?

-Now it’s time to decide on what type of accommodation is right for you.
+What type of accommodation is right for you

 So what are your options?